 Popular messaging channels will be used to complete the entire interaction between customer and company.
 That not only includes chats, but also payments (in-channel payments) and personalised messages.
 Users might interact with employees, chatbots or both.

-Customer journey at a higher level
+Customer journeys at a higher level

 Refining the communication process will result in a more structured conversation which will improve customer satisfaction.
 It will lift the entire customer journey to a higher level.